 On 12 May 1999 a group of plainclothes officers from the Yunusobad district department of Tashkent city police had entered the flat of Makhbuba Kasymova and searched it.
 She was not there at the time.
 Ravshan Khamidov, who was staying in the flat, was detained after a hand grenade and small quantity of drugs were allegedly found.
-As of September, his case had not come to court.
+At the time of writing his case is not known to have come to court.
 On 19 May Makhbuba Kasymova was taken under guard directly from the office of the GUVD investigator, where she was undergoing questioning, to the assembly hall of her local neighbourhood council (mahallya) where some 200 people had been gathered to publicly denounce her.
 She and members of NOPCHU were reportedly represented as supporters of terrorism.
 Shortly afterwards Makhbuba Kasymova was formally charged with concealing a crime, and at the beginning of June an additional charge of financial impropriety was brought against her.
 She remained at liberty under licence until 13 July when, after her trial, she was taken straight to Tashkent City Prison.
-(For further information, see Uzbekistan: Makhbuba Kasymova, Prisoner of Conscience EUR 62/22/99)
+(For further information, see Uzbekistan: Makhbuba Kasymova, Prisoner of Conscience EUR 62/22/99).